Skip to main contentScroll Top

 The train arriving at Mae Klong market in Samut Songkhram.

-Go back to the end of this line which goes to the city de Samut Songkhram, also known as Mae Klong.
-In doing so, you will pass through the train market!
+Return to the terminus of this line, which goes to the town of Samut Songkhram, also known as Mae Klong.
+While doing so, you will pass through the train market!

 To summarize :